 If I had any hope of even speaking with a girl outside of school, it was a PROCESS.

-I had steal the family phone book from the kitchen, go upstairs to my mom’s sewing room, plug in the 25 foot extension cord into the phone, look up her family’s phone number, dial it, run down the hall trailing the cord behind me, jump in my room, shut the door, catch my breath and hopefully accomplish all of that before running into the gate keeper on the other side.
+I had steal the family phone book from the kitchen, go upstairs to my mom’s sewing room, plug in the 25 foot extension cord into the phone, look up her family’s phone number, dial it, run down the hall trailing the cord behind me, jump in my room, shut the door, catch my breath and hopefully accomplish all of that before running into the gate keeper on the other end of the line.

-Let’s just say that if I had a dollar for every awkward “Hello Mr. ______, may I please speak with _____” conversations I’ve had that included a voice crack, I would be a wealthy man.
+And let’s just say that if I had a dollar for every awkward “Hello Mr. ______, may I please speak with _____” conversation I’ve had that included a voice crack, I would be a wealthy man.

-Literally, if anyone wants to have sex with a total stranger in the next 6 hours, all they have to do is open an app on their phone, swipe right a handful of times, completely objectify themselves, and bam.
+Literally, if anyone wants to meet a total stranger in the next 6 hours, all they have to do is open an app on their phone, swipe right a handful of times, completely objectify themselves, and bam.